zmitchell/splatter/guide/src/tutorials/basics/anatomy-of-a-nannou-app.md

 # fn main() {}
 ```

-The `model` function is run once at the beginning of the nannou app and produces
+The `model` function is run once at the beginning of the splatter app and produces
 a fresh, new instance of the **Model** that we declared previously, AKA the app
 state.
 This can be thought of as the "setup" stage of our application.
 Here, we
 might do things like create some windows, create a GUI, load some images or